tromika/regmods-002/regModsCourseProj.md

 ##      17.147       7.245
 ```
 ### AIC for the best model

+I got the best model with backward and forward step regression using AIC.
+I want to keep the transmission variable so I used it with 3 step only.
+With this AIC criteria I got 2 other cofounding variable 1/4 mile time and weight.
+So with 0.84 R-squared this model is the best what can best explain the mpg varaible and best improve our model.

 ```r
 fit2 <- step(lm(mpg ~ ., data=cars), direction="both", k=3, trace=0)